nicolascostaazarias2000-max/SCRIPT-ROBLOX/README.md

 			end
 		end
 	end

 	return false
 end

--- Identifica a bola real no The Classic Soccer por geometria local function encontrarBolaReal()
+-- Escaneia e localiza a bola real no The Classic Soccer por formato esférico local function encontrarBolaReal()
 	for _, obj in ipairs(workspace:GetDescendants()) do
 		if obj:IsA("BasePart") then